Preserve Biodiversity

 Countermeasures against Ozone-Depleting Substances

 The TOK Group uses the ozone-depleting chlorofluorocarbons CFC-11 and CFC-12 as coolants in refrigerators and freezers.
 The entire Group is working to reduce the use of these substances and to switch to alternative substances and green coolants (non-CFC).
-The revised Act on the Rational Use and Proper Management of Fluorocarbons mandates regular inspections and reporting of any leakage volume, and TOK is updating its environmental system for the proper management, filling, and disposal of CFCs.
+The revised Act on the Rational Use and Proper Management of Fluorocarbons mandates regular inspections and the reporting of any leakage; therefore, TOK is updating its environmental system for the proper management, filling, and disposal of CFCs.
+As a result of these appropriate actions, the leakage volume stood at approx. 172 t-CO2e in 2023.
+TOK will continue group-wide inspections and to periodically replace fire extinguishers that use ozone-depleting substances with the aim of further strengthening management to prevent any CFC leakage.

-* Data collection period: April 2022 to March 2023
+* Data collection period: April 2023 to March 2024

 Comply with PRTR Law

-Of the Class I Designated Chemical Substances, a list of 515 substances defined by the PRTR Act, TOK handled 47 substances (a total of 1,160 tons) in 2022, including an estimated 3 tons released into the atmosphere and public water systems.
-TOK measures the emissions of VOCs and harmful air-polluting substances through PRTR surveys with the Japan Chemical Industry Association, of which it is a member.
+Under the Japanese Pollutant Release and Transfer Register (PRTR) Act, companies must manage and report to the government the production, release, and transfer of designated chemical substances.
+TOK relies on its chemicals and PRTR management system to accurately calculate and report these figures.
+Of the Class I Designated Chemical Substances, which is a list of 515 substances defined by the PRTR Act, TOK handled 86 substances (a total of 2,012 tons) in 2023, including an estimated 2 tons released into the atmosphere and public water systems.
+TOK measures the emissions of VOCs and harmful air-polluting substances through PRTR surveys as a member of the Japan Chemical Industry Association.

-* Data collection period: April 2022 to March 2023
+* Data collection period: April 2023 to March 2024

 Government